6 Sneaky Signs You Might Be Eating Too Much Salt

 You Always Feel Bloated

 Since sodium plays a crucial role in fluid balance, too much of it can cause your body to retain water.
-A recent study from Johns Hopkins University found that a high-sodium diet (consuming more than 2,300 mg per day) increased bloating by 27% in comparison to a low-sodium diet like the DASH Diet.
+A study from Johns Hopkins University found that a high-sodium diet (consuming more than 2,300 mg per day) increased bloating by 27% in comparison to a low-sodium diet like the DASH Diet.

 You Can't Seem to "Get Regular"